ieee-uh-makers/build-a-bot/Projects/Security Trip Switch.md

-# Leak Detector
+# Security Trip Switch
-Sounds an alarm whenever a leak under the sink is detected
+Sounds an alarm whenever a laser is interrupted

 ## Options